 A few say it left their hair crunchy.

 Won't weigh your hair down.
 Softens and smooths hair.
 Uses natural, organic ingredients and is vegan and cruelty-free.
 Works for all hair types.
 Color-safe.
 Contains vitamin E and aloe vera, among other natural ingredients.

 Some have said it dried their hair out instead of moisturizing.

-Because you don’t rinse it out, a leave-in conditioner keeps your hair hydrated all day long – but that’s only if you find the right one.
-You have to select the formula and ingredients that are most effective for your hair type.
+Because you don’t rinse it out, a leave-in conditioner keeps your hair hydrated all day long – but only if you find the right one.
+You need to select the formula and ingredients that are most effective for your hair type.
 With the wide array of leave-in conditioners on the market, sorting through the options can be overwhelming.